vinaya-class/vinaya-class.github.io/src/16-arguments-3.md

-"All the bhikkhus of common affiliation within the territory are either present at the meeting (sitting within *hatthapāsa*) or have given their consent by proxy, and no one -- in the course of the transaction -- makes a valid protest against its being carried out (Mv.IX.3.5-6)."
+"All the bhikkhus of common affiliation within the territory are either present at the meeting (sitting within *hatthapāsa*) or have given their consent by proxy, and no one -- in the course of the transaction -- makes a valid protest against its being carried out."
+(Mv.IX.3.5-6)

 ### Non-offences